Skip links

 Masfout Castle or Fort stands on a plateau and is now open as a museum.
 Masfout Museum has been wonderfully done with clear and engaging displays and lots of information about the history, some of which at least may be new to you.
 Don’t miss the fantastic view over the valley before you leave.

 The opening times are 8am -8pm daily and the entrance fee is AED 3.
-See more on Masfout Museum
+See more on Masfout Museum.

 Al Boma Fort

 On the hill opposite the museum is Al Boma Tower, a watchtower with an even better view over Masfout and Hatta.
 You have to drive up a steep gravel road and park on the plateau at the top.
 From there, go up the steps to the fort.
-Before the tower are ruins of an old house or store and a shelter with benches and a fantastic view.
-Al Boma Fort is my favourite sunset spot in Masfoot after Jebel Abyad.

 Masfoot Walk is a paved walkway from the dam through the eastern part of the town and ends near the castle.
 A waterway runs along it in winters that see a reasonable amount of rain.
 Unfortunately, at the moment, it’s dry.
+There are many benches along the walkway to enjoy the view and at night, the path is lit with street lamps and lamp garlands.
+One area has large shelters and another has smaller ones.

 Our favourite spot!

-Halfway down the Walk (and the road to the Masfout Castle), you’ll see a watchtower on a mound and a cafe called Prestige.
+Halfway down the Walk (and the road to the Masfout Castle), you’ll see a watchtower on a mound and our favourite place in Masfout – Meer Cafe.
+(It was called Prestige until recently.)
 It’s a gorgeous spot to sit and relax, take in the view, listen to the sounds of the birds and enjoy fresh juice.

 I must confess that we have never eaten anywhere else in Masfoot and always go back here because it’s such a lovely place.
 Also, my daughter loves their Nutella crepes!
 They have other desserts, lots of fresh drinks, and some savoury options, such as chicken crepes, pasta, and burgers.
 They are very reasonably priced and the staff are friendly.

 Masfout Oasis